databrickslabs/waterbear/README.md

 ![](images/waterbear-small.png)

-Though tardigrades are disarmingly cute, they are also nearly indestructible and can even survive in outer space.
-This project creates the smallest fully functional unit of work with the highest degree of resilience and governance standards that can be used to carry the work of enforcing industry data models on a data lakehouse.
+Tardigrades (aka water bears) can be found in milder environments such as lakes, ponds and meadows, often living nearby lake houses.
+Though these species are disarmingly cute, they are also nearly indestructible and can even survive in harsh environment like outer space.
+This project gives life to the smallest fully functional unit of data work with the highest degree of resilience and governance standards.
+We coded our water bears to carry the burden of enforcing common data models that brings life to an industry regulated data lakehouse.

 ## Enterprise data models

-Given an enterprise data model, we programmed our waterbears to automatically convert each entity into its spark schema equivalent, extract metadata (such as field descriptions) and derive tables expectations as SQL expressions.
+Given an enterprise data model, we automatically convert an entity into its spark schema equivalent, extract metadata, derive tables expectations as SQL expressions and provision data pipelines for operation workflows.
-This solid foundation allows financial services organizations to bootstrap their [Lakehouse for Financial Services](https://databricks.com/solutions/industries/financial-services) with fully functional pipelines, high governance standards and minimum development overhead.
-Designed with industry standards in mind, therefore compatible with multiple data formats and in line with the latest developments across the financial services industry.
+Such foundations allow financial services institutions to bootstrap their [Lakehouse for Financial Services](https://databricks.com/solutions/industries/financial-services) with high resilient data pipelines with minimum development overhead.
+Designed with industry standards in mind, wategrade is compatible with multiple data formats and in line with the latest developments across the financial services industry.

 ### JSON Schema

-Adhering to strict industry data standards, our project is supporting any data models expressed as [JSON Schema](https://json-schema.org/) and was built to ensure full compability with the [FIRE](https://suade.org/fire/manifesto/) initiative led by [Suade Labs](https://suade.org/).
+Adhering to strict industry data standards, our project is supporting data models expressed as [JSON Schema](https://json-schema.org/) and was built to ensure full compatibility with the [FIRE](https://suade.org/fire/manifesto/) initiative led by [Suade Labs](https://suade.org/).
 The Financial Regulatory data standard (FIRE) defines a common specification for the transmission of granular data between regulatory systems in finance, supported by the [European Commission](http://ec.europa.eu/index_en.htm),